mmb-irb/MDDB-workflow/README.md

 ## How to use

 All you need to start processing your files is a topology file (prmtop, tpr, psf, etc.) and any number of trajectory files (nc, xtc, dcd, etc.).
-If we want to process more than one topology then we need to repeat this process for every different topology.
 Every independent trajectory must be in a different directory, where several output files will be generated for every trajectory.
 Here is an example of a directory we are about to analyze:

 raw_topology.prmtop<br />
 replica_1/<br />